-Learning Italian is sometimes easier than it seems.
+Learning Italian for beginners is sometimes easier than it seems.
 Since so many English words come from Latin or French, there are a huge number of similarities with Italian words.
 This can be a huge advantage when it comes to learning a language.
 Learning a language like Chinese or Russian might be more difficult.
 Learn about how Latin infiltrated European languages.

 Have you decided to learn Italian?
 That’s a great idea!
 Why not delve into Italian's historical past.

 The best way to practise, improve your comprehension, and learn more is to head straight to Italy and immerse yourself in the language.

 However, before you get on the plane, you should probably get to grips with some of the essentials.